AA-Siddiqui/Mobile-Application-Development-Project-S25/README.md

 ### Frontend
 - **Flutter**: A cross-platform framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter is used to create a responsive and intuitive user interface for the application.
+- **NextJS**: Next.js is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static rendering.

 ### Backend
 - **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
 NestJS is used to create RESTful APIs and handle business logic for the system.